General Post Office, Sydney: Arcade

-The columns and base which form the arcade of the General Post Office is constructed of high quality polished granite taken from the Moruya River, the general effect of which was "much admired".
+The columns and base which form the arcade of the General Post Office is constructed of high quality polished granite taken from the Louttit Quarry on the Moruya River, the general effect of which was "much admired".
 True to Barnet's intentions, it had its inspiration in the Italian public buildings of Bologna, Vicenza and Venice.
 Barnet preferred to use local materials wherever possible, rather than import "foreign materials".
 The use of granite rather than sandstone was also the result of structural needs, which Barnet himself during the opening ceremony described as being "necessitated by the immediate weight which was super-incumbent on small points of support, to form the arcade.
 The sandstone which was carved from Pyrmont to form the mezzanine galleries and spandrels of the arcade were done in sizes which had never been attempted in Australia and the internal domed vaults demonstrated Barnet's innovative use of fireproof concrete.
 The keystones along the arcade features exquisitely carved allegorical faces representative of the dominions within the British Empire and other foreign nations.

 Historians have since noted that Barnet's design was an "eminently practical solution" which not only increased pedestrian access and a transition between exterior and interior of the building, but also gave the façade a sense of depth and character.
 The introduction of a colonnade, at the time of its completion, doubled the width of St. Martin's Lane from three to six metres, allowing also for the transfer of goods and delivery of mail efficiently and effectively.
 Architecturally, the arcade became a mediating type, not only for the street which would eventually become Martin Place, but also allowed Barnet to establish repetition and a sublimity of human proportion and scale.

-Façade articulation
+Facade articulation

 When the GPO was first opened to the public 1874, Barnet confirmed, in a statement to the press that "The style chosen for the design is Italian Renaissance, and was necessarily adapted to the uses of the building and the nature of the site."
 The building has been variously identified as a form derived from a filtered Classicism with its roots in the Renaissance.
 In particular, its free use of Classical motifs finds its roots in the works of English architect and historian Charles Robert Cockerell.
 Today, the style in which the façade has been articulated is variously identified as Victorian Free Classical or the Italian Renaissance Palazzo Style.
 The three major street-facing facades all consist of a tripartite articulation and is composed from load bearing Sydney sandstone, supported by the granite columns which form the Martin Place arcade.
 Professor of Architecture at the University of Sydney, Leslie Wilkinson, commented that Barnet had high regard for these materials as "it could be quarried in very large blocks completely free of flaws."

 At the centre of its 100 m Martin Place façade is a white marble statuary group, featuring Queen Victoria flanked by allegorical figures.
 Above this stands the clock tower.